elasticio/elasticio.github.io/content/_components/sugarcrm/actions.md

 ### Input fields description

 * **Module** - Input field where you should choose the object type, which you want to find.
-E.g. `Note`
+E.g. `Note`.

 * **Utilize data attachment from previous step (for objects with a binary field)** - a checkbox, if it is checked and an input message contains an attachment and specified object has a binary field (type of `file`) then the attachment is put into object's binary field.

 ### Limitations

-When **Utilize data attachment from previous step (for objects with a binary field)** is checked and this action is used with Local Agent error would be thrown: 'getaddrinfo ENOTFOUND steward-service.platform.svc.cluster.local steward-service.platform.svc.cluster.local:8200'
+When **Utilize data attachment from previous step (for objects with a binary field)** is checked and this action is used with Local Agent error would be thrown: 'getaddrinfo ENOTFOUND steward-service.platform.svc.cluster.local steward-service.platform.svc.cluster.local:8200'.

 ## Bulk Create Objects